johncmerfeld/Riddler/RPSHop/README.md

 The Python script is a pretty straightforward simulator.
 Everything is wrapped in an `iterate()` function and the simulation can be run as many times as the user wants.
 Thus, the script has parameters `maxHoops` and `Ntrials`, and will write out a CSV containing the average time over `Ntrials` for games with sizes form 0 to `maxHoops`.

 Then I wrote an R script that could read in the results of the Python simulation and plot it.
 Immediately, I saw a relationship that looked quadratic.
+Using ggplot, I fit a quadratic curve to the data and marked the 30-minute cutoff.

+I did one big test of 50 trials each for games up to 100 hoops and plotted the results here: